drojosr/pruebaWalmart/MARIANO_README.md

 So thank you so much for the opportunity.

 Now I will give you a summary of how I approached the problem:
 Thinking that an ETL solution is needed for the Analytics area, I used the Kedro framework which was created by QuantumBlack and McKinsey in Python and is a very good open source tool for developing ML projects.
-Here's a little description:
+The solution was thought to be installed in a UNIX based SO:

 * [What is Kedro?](https://kedro.readthedocs.io/en/stable/01_introduction/01_introduction.html)